Create your own calculated metrics

 Formula: {page_views} / {visitors}

-Sessions per visitor: It illustrates the average number of sessions a visitor had on your website.
+Sessions per visitor: This metric illustrates the average number of sessions that a visitor had on your website.

 Formatting: Number